 Liz champions awareness of mental health on her blog, donates part of every cake order to MIND, and even features on a video, which is a key part of the Approaches to Mental Health module that can be studied on a variety of courses at The Open University, including Nursing & Healthcare and Psychology & Counselling.
 Liz is also an OU student, having just completed her first year of BSc in Psychology.
-As we mark University Mental Health Day (7 March), Liz talks us through her journey and how studying with The OU has helped her gain back confidence.
+As we mark World Mental Health Day (10 October), Liz talks us through her journey and how studying with the OU has helped her gain back confidence.

 At 18, I followed the wave of students leaving for university and went to Southampton University (formerly Winchester) to study a BA in Business Management and English.
 Although I completed my studies, I didn’t flourish as I thought I would and regretted that I could have done better.
 It wasn’t until I started counselling shortly after my breakdown, that my interest in psychology and the human mind started to develop.

 I’d always known about The Open University, but had associated it with older people who were working at the same time.
 I didn’t realise how the flexibility of the courses could suit me, and as Psychology is a recognised course by the NHS, I was applicable for a second student loan.
 I’ve just finished my first year of study, and am excited to get started on the second.